geewax-tech/wepass-site/privacy.md

 8.1 WePass will delete, as reasonably possible, or otherwise anonymise any Personal Data in the event that the Personal Data is not required for any reasonable business or legal purposes of WePass and where the Personal Data is deleted from WePass electronic, manual, and other filing systems in accordance with WePass internal procedures and/or other agreements.

-8.2 To request an account be permanently deleted expresses your intention to fully remove both your user account and any existing information relevant to your user account via email at the following email address privacy -at- wepass.dev.
+8.2 To request an account be permanently deleted expresses your intention to fully remove both your user account and any existing information relevant to your user account via email at the following email address: privacy -at- wepass.dev.
 Deletion of the personal data cannot be undone, and WePass won't be able to recover any of your data in the future should you make such a request.

 ## 9. Contacting you